M0nicaVaz/food-explorer/README.md

  <h1>Food Explorer</h1>
   Click <a href = "https://food-explorer-one.vercel.app/">here</a> to see it live. <a href = "https://github.com/M0nicaVaz/food-explorer-api">Or go to backend repo.</a>
   <br>

+ Don't forget to access `admin/new` to add products!

   <br>

   <div float="left">